 Every year the Nonfiction Author's Association puts on a virtual writer's conference, the Nonfiction Writer's Conference.
 We love to support them.
 Here's how you can support us as well: Sign up for the conference using this link and we get a commission.
 It doesn't cost you a penny more.
-This year's conference is May 2-4, 2018.
+The 2018 Fall Conference is November 8-9, 2018.

 How to Use Social Media